A small and vigorous black hole in the early Universe: Methods

 The MgII2796,2804 doublet is well resolved with the grating and in principle a good tracer of gas density in the range between 10$^9$ and 10$^{14}$ cm$^{-3}$.
 However, the observed ratio, $1.36^{+0.67}_{-0.42}$, is so uncertain to be consistent both with the low density regime (ratio of $\sim$1) and the high density regime (ratio of $\sim$2).
 Moreover, even if additional data allows constraining the MgII doublet ratio more tightly, these are resonant transitions, which are therefore strongly sensitive to the optical depth and radiative transfer effects \citep{Chisholm20}.

-The CIII]$\lambda\lambda$1907,1909 doublet would also be a good density tracer, as the ratio of its two components is primarily sensitive to the gas density and changes strongly between $10^4$ and $10^6$~cm$^{-3}$ (with the blue component $\lambda$1907 going to zero at high densities), similar to the NIV doublet.
+The CIII]$\lambda\lambda$1907,1909 doublet would also be a good density tracer, as the ratio of its two components is primarily sensitive to the gas density and changes strongly between $10^4$ and $10^6$~cm$^{-3}$ (with the blue component $\lambda$1907 going to zero at high densities), similar to the NIV] doublet.
 However, as discussed above, the two components are unresolved with the grating, and we cannot obtain reliable constraints on the gas density nor on the line widths.
 Even more importantly, CIII] emission is commonly seen also in star forming galaxies and in the NLR of AGN, so it may partially come also from the low density ISM of the host galaxy, as it is the case for [NeIII].
+Indeed, as already mentioned, recent IFS observations show CIII] to be resolved on scales of several 100~pc \citep{Maiolino23b}.
 It is interesting that when fitted with narrow and broad components, as discussed in the previous section, the narrow component gives widths formally consistent with the [NeIII], while the broad component is consistent with the NIV width.